JFixby/jfixby-public/README.md

  abstract platform-independent api

 - jfixby-commons-red-desktop —
- code that implements the API for Windows and Unix-based operaion systems
+ code that implements the API for Windows and Unix-based operation systems

 - jfixby-commons-red —
- some general classes required by the jfixby-commons-red-desktop and other red implementations
+ some general classes required by the jfixby-commons-red-desktop and other Red implementations